About our organisation

 More about our work

 There are significant inequalities in our area of work.
-We tackle these inequalities by reaching out to and prioritising work with people in groupings who are often under-represented in walking, cycling, physical activity and having access to nature, and can be marginalised.
-This includes women and girls, older people (over 60), the elder community (over 80), those with mental and physical health challenges and disabilities, young people (18 – 25), people on lower incomes, LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer/ Questioning +), BAMER (Black, Asian, Minority Ethnic, Refugee) and lower income groups.
+We tackle these inequalities by prioritising work with people in groupings who are often under-represented in walking, cycling, physical activity and having access to nature, and can be marginalised.
+This includes women and girls, older people (over 60), the elder community (over 80), those with mental and physical health challenges and disabilities, young people (16 – 25), people on lower incomes, LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer/ Questioning +), BAMER (Black, Asian, Minority Ethnic, Refugee) and lower income groups.
 Have a look at our latest Equality, Diversity and Inclusion Policy.

 We focus on supporting people into local, everyday walking and cycling for independent transport, and reducing car use.
 Our work is based on what is needed in the York community and society as a whole.
 It is dynamic, developing in response to feedback and what is happening in our community and the wider world.